imRanDan/imRanDan/README.md

 <h1 align="center">Hi 👋, I'm Danyal</h1>
 <h3 align="center">I'm a dev who enjoys the process of building websites and web applications.
-I mainly work frontend and learn backend to become more full-stack oriented </h3>
+I mainly work frontend and learn currently learning more about backend to become more full-stack oriented </h3>

 - 🌱 I’m currently building with **Next.js and filling my knowledge gaps on roadmap.sh**